lin430/cs190lab6/README.md

 So now, if we both pull down the latest version of master, we can see that the changes made in both branches are there, and we can input from a user prompt, and we can use the swapcase function, all without any merge conflicts!

-For grading, open up your repository on github, and navigate to the network tab on the right (same as last week)
+For grading, open up your repository on github, and navigate to the `Network` tab on the right (same as last week)

 Ask the TA about anything you might be unclear on